A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: The zero background case

-Now suppose $q_0\leq 0$.
-Firstly, note that $p_0> 0$ because if not, then a Riccati-type blowup occurs.
-This implies
+{\bf The case $q_0\leq 0$.}\\ First observe that $p_0> 0$, for is $p_0 \leq 0$ then a Riccati-type blowup occurs immediately.
+Thus

-Hence, $qp-ks<0$ for all time.
-Now from Proposition \ref{tanconv}, we know that after a sufficiently large time $q>0$, and $q,s$ follow the convergence rates.
-Hence, the same arguments as above apply which lead to a finite-time-breakdown of $p$.
+and hence, $qp-ks<0$ for all $t$.
+From Proposition \ref{tanconv}, we know that $q(t)$ eventually becomes positive and follow the same decay rates.
+Hence, the same contradiction argument applies, and again $p$ blows up in finite time.\\ {\bf The case $N=2$}. \\ As in the case $N\geq 3$, it suffices to derive a contradiction under the assumption